csc-training/csc-env-eff/part-2/io/allas-bio-data.md

 # Using Allas in CSC's HPC environment

- Before the actual exercise, open a view to the Allas service in your browser using the cPouta web interface.
+Before the actual exercise, open a view to the Allas service in your browser using the Puhti web interface.

-1. Go to <https://pouta.csc.fi> and login with your account
+1. Go to <https://www.puhti.csc.fi> and login with your account.
-2. From the upper left corner open the project selection pop-up menu
+2. Configure an Allas S3 connection using the _Cloud storage configuration_ tool.
+   - You need to first authenticate by providing your CSC password.
-   - If you have several projects available, choose one that you want to use in this exercise
+   - If you have several projects available, choose one that you want to use in this exercise.
-3. From the menu on the left side of the interface, select `Object Store > Containers`
+3. Once you've configured a connection, select `s3allas-project_<id>` from the _Files_ dropdown menu in the top navigation bar.
+Replace `<id>` with the number of the project you chose to use (e.g. 2001234).
-4. During the exercise, you can use this web interface to get another view to the buckets and objects in Allas
+4. During the exercise, you can use this web interface to get another view to the buckets and objects in Allas.

 > Note that you need to **reload** the view in order to see changes